hyperassembler/HOS/ReadME.txt

-My Hobby OS.
+My Hobby OS kernel.

-12.986% done.

-If interested, checkout the Wiki.
-It contains designs of the OS.
+The main purpose is to understand OS kernel design choices and develop reverse-engineering experiences - stick to the assembly debugger.